Rural communities see big returns with broadband access, but roadblocks persist

 Wicker led a group of senators in demanding that the FCC reconsider its map, pushing for a 90-day extension to listen to challenges of its accuracy.
 FCC Chairman Ajit Pai announced late last month that he would grant the senator’s request.

-In Mississippi, one of the poorest states in the country that is also struggling to retain its millennial population and hoping to attract job-providing companies, the FCC map is crucial.
+In Mississippi, one of the poorest states in the country, which is also struggling to retain its millennial population and hoping to attract job-providing companies, the FCC map is crucial.

 “In places like Mississippi, this means our state’s talented students miss out on opportunities to learn and to grow,” Wicker told NBC News in a statement.
 “Elderly and disabled residents in the Delta can’t access lifesaving telehealth services that connect doctors to patients.
 And, our farmers aren’t able to deploy the latest precision agriculture technologies that can help boost yields and increase productivity in an increasingly competitive global market.”